-3 PUBLICATION SCHEME
+SECTION 3 - MODEL PUBLICATION SCHEME

-- 3.1 The Act requires that the Assessor and CSVJB must produce a publication scheme.
-This is a document describing the information that the authority publishes, in what format it is published, and details of any charges for providing the information. - 3.2 The person responsible for the day-to-day maintenance of the Assessor and CSVJB's scheme is the Assistant Assessor.
-The scheme will be updated regularly to take account of changes to the information included.
+- 3.1 The Act requires that the Assessor must produce a publication scheme.
+This is a document describing the information that the authority publishes, in what format it is published, and details of any charges for providing the information.
+Scottish Borders Assessor has adopted the Scottish Information Commissioner's Model Publication Scheme 2017. - 3.2 The person responsible for the day-to-day maintenance of the Assessor's Guide to Information under the Model Publication Scheme is Ross Welsh.
+The guide will be updated regularly to take account of changes to the information included.

-3.3 Copies of the Assessor and CSVJB's publication scheme is available from the Assessor's office and on the web site www.saa.gov.uk/central
+3.3 Copies of the Model Publication Scheme and the Guide to Information are available from the Assessor's office and on our website.

-4 HANDLING REQUESTS (see Appendix 1)
+SECTION 4 - HANDLING REQUESTS (see Appendix 1)

-- 4.1 A Freedom of Information request must meet the following criteria: - the information requested is not already available in the Assessor and CSVJB's publication scheme - it is in a permanent form capable of being used for subsequent reference for example, email, letter, audio recording or voice mail message - it is accompanied by the applicant's name and a correspondence address - it contains a description of the information being requested
+- 4.1 A Freedom of Information request must meet the following criteria: - the information requested is not already included in the Assessor's Guide to Information - it is in a permanent form capable of being used for subsequent reference, for example, email, letter, audio recording or voice mail message - it is accompanied by the applicant's name and a correspondence address - it contains a description of the information being requested